Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 480 should in theory perform a lot faster than the Radeon HD 4750 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 480 should in theory be a lot superior to the Radeon HD 4750 in general. (explain)

-Texel RateThe GeForce GTX 480 will be a lot (approximately 80%) better at AF than the Radeon HD 4750. (explain)
+Texel RateThe GeForce GTX 480 will be quite a bit (approximately 80%) better at texture filtering than the Radeon HD 4750. (explain)

-Pixel RateThe GeForce GTX 480 is much (approximately 188%) faster with regards to AA than the Radeon HD 4750, and will be able to handle higher screen resolutions better. (explain)
+Pixel RateThe GeForce GTX 480 is quite a bit (approximately 188%) faster with regards to AA than the Radeon HD 4750, and also will be capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison